ChristopherJones72521/resume/README.md

 ## Career Experience
 #### Securable.io | Software Engineer / Founding Member | Aug/2016 — present
-- Full stack developer using Vue.js, Ruby on Rails, and MySql
+- Full stack developer using Vue.js, Ruby on Rails, and MySQL
 - Rapidly prototyped and implemented core application with primary responsibility for UI / UX
 - Created custom integration to identify vulnerable infrastructure associated with an organization's domain name

 #### KRMA Radio | Head of Engineering / Co-Founder | Jun/2015 — Aug/2016
-- Led cross-functional team to develop and launch a low-latency, globally-accessible, streaming infrastructure
+- Led cross-functional team to develop and launch a low-latency, globally accessible, streaming infrastructure
 - Developed and maintained customer facing website and streaming infrastructure
 - Created custom software to analyze streaming-server log data to ascertain listener volume for use in sales and marketing